Exploring the intersection of African American history, the history of slavery, and the history of American capitalism.

 About

-She received research support for this project from the Carnegie Corporation of New York as a 2022 Carnegie Fellow, the Mellon Foundation as a Mellon New Directions Fellow, and the Karsh Institution for Democracy at the University of Virginia.
+I received research support for this project from the Carnegie Corporation of New York as a 2022 Carnegie Fellow, the Mellon Foundation as a Mellon New Directions Fellow, and the Karsh Institution for Democracy at the University of Virginia.
+I was the co-winner of the 2025 Harold F. Williamson Prize from the Business History Conference, for a mid-career scholar who has made significant contributions to the field of business history.
+I was also awarded an inaugural Dean's Research Fellowship from the Dean of the College & Graduate School of Arts and Sciences at UVA.

-Justene currently serves on the Advisory Board for the Nau Center for Civil War History at the University of Virginia and the Board of Trustees of the Business History Conference.
-She is a Trustee of the Midland School.
-She is also on the editorial boards of Enterprise & Society: The International Journal of Business History, The Journal of the Civil War Era, and the University of Virginia Press.
+I currently serve on the Advisory Board for the Nau Center for Civil War History at the University of Virginia.
+I am a Trustee of the Midland School and I serve on the board of The Shockoe Institute.
+I am on the editorial boards of Enterprise & Society: The International Journal of Business History, The Journal of the Civil War Era, and the University of Virginia Press.

-She received her B.A. from Swarthmore College, M.A. from Florida International University, and Ph.D. from Princeton University.
+I received my B.A. from Swarthmore College, M.A. from Florida International University, and Ph.D. from Princeton University.

 Selected Publications